 These benefits are why chamomile is often considered an excellent herbal remedy for relieving cold symptoms and helping to support the immune system.

-Its other benefits include:
+Some other German chamomile benefits include:

 - Improving digestion